-Pro oosal Board Recommendation Page Reference 1 Election of directors FOR 9 2 Ratification of the appointment of Deloitte & Touche LLP for 2021 FOR 17 3 Advisory vote to approve named executive officer compensation FOR 21 4 Shareholder proposal requesting amendments to the proxy access by-law AGAINST 22
+Prop oosal Board Recommendation Page Reference 1 Election of directors FOR (each nominee) 8 2 Ratification of the appointment of Deloitte & Touche LLP for 2022 FOR 16 3 Advisory vote to approve named executive officer compensation FOR 21

-In light of the continuing public health crisis resulting from the coronavirus ("COVID-19") pandemic and concerns for the safety of our shareholders, director nominees, officers and employees, Xylem's 2021 Annual Meeting will be held exclusively online via a live webcast.
-Shareholders of record as of the close of business on March 15, 2021 (the record date) will be able to attend the virtual Annual Meeting, vote their shares electronically, submit questions and view the list of shareholders as of the record date, by visiting www.virtualshareholdermeeting.com/XYL2021.
+In light of the ongoing coronavirus ("COVID-19") pandemic and concerns for the safety of our shareholders, director nominees, officers and employees, Xylem's 2022 Annual Meeting will be held exclusively online via a live webcast.
+Shareholders of record as of the close of business on March 14, 2022 (the record date) will be able to attend the virtual Annual Meeting, vote their shares electronically, submit questions and view the list of shareholders as of the record date, by visiting www.virtualshareholdermeeting.com/XYL2022.
 To log into the meeting, use the 16-digit control number included on your Notice, proxy card or the instructions that accompanied your proxy materials.
-We designed the format of this year's virtual Annual Meeting to ensure that our shareholders who attend will be afforded the same rights and opportunities to participate as they would have had had the meeting been held in person.
+We designed the format of this year's virtual Annual Meeting so that our shareholders who attend will be afforded the same rights and opportunities to participate as they would have had had the meeting been held in person.
 For additional information, please see "How do I attend and participate in the online Annual Meeting?" in the "Voting and Meeting Information" section.

-Beginning on March 30, 2021, the Notice of Annual Meeting and the 2021 Proxy Statement are being mailed and made available to shareholders of record as of March 15, 2021.
+Beginning on March 29, 2022, the Notice of Annual Meeting and the 2022 Proxy Statement are being mailed and made available to shareholders of record as of March 14, 2022.